 If your dog causes loss, damage or injury to another individual, you are usually liable.
-A family insurance policy will compensate the victim in such cases.
+Family insurance then provides compensation to the victim.

-A personal liability insurance policy will only cover the damage to a third party (somebody outside your family) that you are liable for as the owner of the dog.
-Insuring your dog allows you to go a step further: if your dog bites somebody (regardless of who they are) and that person sustains a physical injury, this will be covered by the insurer.
+Personal liability insurance covers the damage to a third party (somebody outside your family) that you are liable for as the owner of the dog.
+Insuring your dog allows you to go a step further: if your dog bites somebody (regardless of who they are) and that person sustains a bodily injury, this is covered by the insurer.

-If you are a dog owner, we therefore advise you to also select the 'Insurance for your dog' option on your family insurance policy.
+If you are a dog owner, we therefore advise you to also select the 'Insurance for your dog' option on your family insurance.
 That way, you will have peace of mind whenever you take your dog out for a walk, and you won't need to worry about any financial losses caused by your dog.
-And all this comes at an additional premium of less than 40 euros a year.
+And all this, comes at an additional premium of approximately 40 euros a year.

 What does it cover?

 - There's always a chance that your dog might fall victim to a traffic accident.
-In that case, we would compensate the veterinary fees (up to 2,000 euros).
+In that case, we compensate the veterinary fees (up to 2 000 euros).
 What if your dog is killed in traffic?
-Then we will compensate you for the cremation expenses up to 350 euros, as well as the purchase of a similar dog.
+Then we compensate you for the cremation expenses up to 500 euros, as well as the purchase of a similar dog.

 - What if your dog bites somebody?
-Then we will indemnify the damage, regardless of liability.
+We then provide compensation for the bodily injury, regardless of liability.
 Anyone who gets bitten is protected, whoever they are: whether a family member, a grandchild, your babysitter, the postman, etc.

 - What if another dog bites someone in your family?
-In that case, too, we will compensate any physical injuries – even if the dog's owner is never tracked down or they are unable to pay for the damage.
+In that case, too, we compensate any bodily injuries, even if the dog's owner is never tracked down or they are unable to pay for the damage.

 What doesn't it cover?

-The insurance for your dog provides protection with no dispute, even if there is provocation involved (for example, if the little girl next door pulls on your dog's tail and is bitten as a result).
+Insurance for your dog provides protection with without dispute, even if there is provocation involved (for example, if the little girl next door pulls on your dog's tail and is bitten as a result).
 There are just a few risks that are not covered.
 For instance, you may not take out insurance for your dog if you breed or own dogs for professional purposes.
-Accidents that your dog falls victim to that do not involve traffic (such as fights with other dogs, or drowning) and medical costs due to sickness are not covered either.
+Accidents that your dog falls victim to that do not involve traffic (such as fights with other dogs, or drowning) and medical expenses due to sickness are not covered either.